devopslibrary/dl-frontend/_posts/2016-03-02-Adding a Salt Minion-Windows.markdown

 layout: post
 title:  "Adding a Windows Salt Minion"
 date:   2016-02-25 12:00:00 -0500
-categories: saltstack
+categories: SaltStack
 permalink: lessons/adding-a-salt-minion-windows
-excerpt: "In this short lesson, we're going to show you how to add a Windows minion to our Salt Master.
-It's really easy so let's go ahead and get started!"
+excerpt: "We're going to show you how to add a Windows minion to our Salt Master."
+weight: 4

 ---
 {% include youtube.html id="VPZe1JDZrGs" %}